ethandicks/floptran-iv/docs/code-snippets.md

 ```

 ## REM (original use)
 The original use of REM in Floptran was just like BASIC - adding comments.
-No output bytes were generated
+No output bytes were generated.

 ```
 10 REM this is a remark and nothing more